0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	return FLT_PREOP_SUCCESS_NO_CALLBACK;
 ```

-### Noncached paging I/O write filtering
+### Filtering paging I/O
-We know memory mapped I/O , regardless if synchronous (explicit flush) or asynchronous (mapped / modified page writer write) comes in the form of noncached paging I/O.<br/>
+We know memory mapped I/O , regardless if synchronous (explicit flush) or asynchronous (mapped / modified page writer or even a lazy writer write) comes in the form of noncached paging I/O.<br/>
-Up until now, such I/O has been indirectly filtered out as NTFS does not provide support for file object contexts in th paging I/O path.
+Up until now, such I/O has been indirectly filtered out as NTFS does not provide support for file object contexts in the paging I/O path.
 We can add the following check at the start of our pre write filter.<br/>
 ```cpp
 // not interested in writes to the paging file
 	if (FsRtlIsPagingFile(FltObjects->FileObject))